How does Share Vesting work?

 Create and sign the Share Vesting Agreement.
 After signing, the following will take place:

-on the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant and he then becomes a shareholder of the company.
-The numbers of the share certificates and the number of shares covered by each certificate should match the vesting schedule;
+- On the Purchase Date, the company secretary issues share certificates in the name of the employee/consultant, and he then becomes a company shareholder.
+The number of the share certificates and the number of shares covered by each certificate should match the vesting schedule;

-Step 3: The share recipient pays for the shares and signs Share Power Agreement
+Step 3: The share recipient pays for the shares and signs the Share Power Agreement

-The employee/consultant pays for the shares on the “Purchase Date” that you set in the agreement.
+The employee/consultant pays for the shares on the “Purchase Date” you set in the agreement.

 Step 4: The company secretary issues and holds on to the share certificates